larsoyd/ArchLinuxTutorials/extra/tutorials/luks.md

 - The EFI System Partition remains mounted at /efi with the restrictive fmask=0177,dmask=0077,noexec,nodev,nosuid options from the original install, limiting Linux-side access and execution on the ESP while still allowing systemd-boot, kernel-install, ukify, and sbctl to maintain the signed boot chain.

 If you did all of this, CONGRATULATIONS, you are now an Arch Linux user with a sufficiently hardened system.
-You could go further if you want, look into sysctl & kernel cmdline hardening defaults, maybe remove some of the ones I use that turn off security for performance, add others, etc - but these are the three things that are really needed IMO.
+You could go further if you want, look into sysctl & kernel cmdline hardening defaults, maybe remove some of the ones I use that turn off security for performance, add others, etc - but these are the three things that are really needed.
 SecureBoot, hardened EFI, and encryption.
 Anything more is overkill IMO